Embedding-Driven Data Distillation for 360-Degree IQA With Residual-Aware Refinement: The Proposed Methodology

 \subsection{Notations}

-We start by introducing the notations used in this article.
-Sets are denoted by calligraphic letters (e.g., $\mathcal{D}$), matrices by bold uppercase letters (e.g., $\mathbf{X}$), vectors by bold lowercase letters (e.g., $\mathbf{a}$), and scalars by regular lowercase letters (e.g., $b$).
-Table~\ref{Symbols} provides a summary of the relevant notations.
+We first define the mathematical notations used throughout this article.
+Sets are denoted by calligraphic letters (such as $\mathcal{D}$), matrices by bold uppercase (such as $\mathbf{X}$), vectors by bold lowercase (such as $\mathbf{a}$), and scalars by regular letters (such as $n$).
+A comprehensive summary is provided in Table~\ref{Symbols}.